 - 35 of the 90 hours must be graduate-level courses. - 20 of the 35 hours of coursework must be in Earth and Atmospheric Sciences.
-The remaining credit hours may include electives and coursework required to fulfill the minor. - 12 of these 35 hours must be graduate courses from the Indiana University Department of Earth and Atmospheric Sciences.
+The remaining credit hours may include electives and coursework required to fulfill the minor. - All graduate students must take G590, preferably in their first year. - 12 of these 35 hours must be graduate courses (not including G590) from the Indiana University Department of Earth and Atmospheric Sciences.
 In exceptional cases (e.g., when a student enters the Ph.D. program with a strong background in the Earth and Atmospheric Sciences from another university and finds few courses in the department that will support their doctoral research program), a candidate may petition the Graduate Studies Committee in writing to waive this requirement. - Up to 30 credit hours of graduate classes can be transferred from another institution, providing a grade of 'B' or higher was earned.
 Pass/Fail or 'S' graded classes cannot be transferred without a letter of clarification from the instructor that a B or higher equivalent would have been awarded.
 Courses to be transferred must be approved by the University Graduate School and must have been completed within the 7 calendar years prior to passing the Qualifying Exam.